Snapbrillia/quadraticvoting/README.md

 ```

-Now when you edit a haskell file using vim inside the project's nix environment (set up via 'nix-shell', 'nix develop .' or direnv) you should see vim interacting with the 'haskell-language-server'.
+Now when you edit a haskell file using vim inside the project's nix environment (set up via 'nix-shell' or 'nix develop') you should see vim interacting with the 'haskell-language-server'.
 You will see a notification indicating that the 'haskell-language-server' is processing the project's Haskell files.

 However, I didn't see any context sensitive info.
 OTOH I am not a vim user, so it's possible there's something else required.
 Please update the README if you discover what it is :-)